Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

     - Slot states will be protected by a global mutex as described in the introduction of #global-lock-excluding-slot-content.
     - Simple key destruction strategy as described in #mutex-only (variant 2).
     - The slot state and key attributes will be separated as described in the last paragraph of #determining-whether-a-key-slot-is-occupied.
-- Concurrent calls to operation contexts will be prevented by state fields which shall be protected by a global mutex as in #operation-contexts.
 - The main `global_data` (the one in `psa_crypto.c`) shall be protected by its own mutex as described in #global-data.
 - The solution shall use the pre-existing `MBEDTLS_THREADING_C` threading abstraction.
 That is, the flag proposed in #platform-abstraction won't be implemented.
 - The core makes no additional guarantees for drivers.
 That is, Policy 1 in #driver-requirements applies.